electro-logic/CameraVision2/README.md

 A) The current physical interface between the FTDI UM232H module and the Altera DE0-Nano FPGA is a custom adapter board.
 Because this project relies on the FT232H's Synchronous 245 FIFO mode running at 60 MHz, the physical routing of this adapter is critical to the system's stability.
 A 60 MHz clock gives a tight ~16.6 ns period, and the FT232H demands a strict 7.5 ns setup time.
 If you are planning to build a robust, permanent setup for this project, a homemade/DIY etched board (like toner transfer) will work for prototyping, but it is highly recommended to design and fabricate a proper PCB.
 Even with a perfect PCB, you must configure the Cyclone IV's I/O pins to drive the FT232H effectively.

-**Q) What's next?**
+# Further developments

-A) There is still room for improvements, for example:
+There is still room for improvements, for example:
 - FT232H controller: fully utilise the USB 2.0 bandwidth by adding a FIFO memory to decouple the SDRAM memory
 - Improve the protocol to use a single cable (ex.
 JTAG only or FT232H only)
 - Add parameters to customize the mipi controller and the ft232h component from the Platform Designer
 - Additional image statistics and histogram
 - Video recording
 - Ethernet communication on DE1-SoC and new boards
-- Improve stability and timings
+- Stability and timings
    - Insert an Avalon-MM Pipeline Bridge directly in front of the SDRAM controller
    - SDC Timing Constraints (MIPI Input Constraints, FT232H Synchronous FIFO Constraints, SDRAM Constraints)
    - Signal Integrity & I/O Assignments